fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > The Messenger of Allah ﷺ   entered upon Abu Salamah (after he had died) and his eyes were open, so he closed them then said, ‘When the soul is taken, the eyes follow it.’
 (Reported by Sahih Muslim, 1528).

+#### 5 transformations of the human soul

+We were exctracted from Adam's backbone and God made us testify before Him.

+At first, we lived as souls.
+Then, by the will of Allah we were breathed into our bodies in our mothers' wombs.
+Then we live in this dunya.

+1. We lived as souls somewhere.
+2. We live in our mother's womb.
+3. We live in this dunya.
+4. The Barzakh.
+5. The Doomsday.
+6. The 6th life is what happens after--Jannah or Jahannam.

 #### The soul during sleep

 The soul leaves the body during our sleep.